Blake Koch: Racing career

 In 2015, Koch was finally given a full-time ride by TriStar Motorsports for the full Xfinity Series (formerly Nationwide Series) in the No. 8 Toyota with LeafFilter Gutter Protection as a primary sponsor.
-Koch was leading with 6 laps to go in Road America when the battery died, resulting in a 20th-place finish.
+Koch was leading with 6 laps to go in Road America when the battery died, resulting in a twentieth place finish.
 After the race Koch described the race as the closest he had come to winning in his entire career.

 In 2016, LeafFilter owner Matt Kaulig left TriStar to start his own team, Kaulig Racing, with an alliance with Richard Childress Racing.
 Koch came over as well, running the full season in the No. 11 LeafFilter Gutter Protection Chevrolet.
-Koch finished 9th at the season opener at Daytona, his first top-ten of his career.
-Koch went on to have the best season of his career, scoring five top-10s and qualifying for the inaugural Xfinity Series playoffs.
-Koch would finish 7th in points, by far his best career NASCAR performance.
+Koch finished ninth at the season opener at Daytona, his first top-ten of his career.
+Koch went on to have the best season of his career, scoring five top-tens and qualifying for the inaugural Xfinity Series playoffs.
+Koch would finish seventh in points, by far his best career NASCAR performance.

 In 2017, Koch returned to Kaulig Racing for another full-time Xfinity season with LeafFilter.

 On January 9, 2018, it was announced that Ryan Truex would take over Koch's No. 11 ride.
 Koch knew in the later stages of December that LeafFilter would not return in a large role and that he needed to find sponsorship to stay with the team.
 Kaulig has stated that he would like to retain Koch in a second car dependent on sponsorship.
 Koch has stated that he has been contacted by teams in all three of NASCAR's national series and that he would be content with a full or part-time ride in any of those series.
 He instead served as a driver coach for Matt Tifft and as an analyst for the "Blake's Take" segment of NASCAR Race Hub.

 After not driving at all in 2018, on December 4, Koch announced he would be joining JD Motorsports in their No. 4 entry in the Xfinity Series in 2019, left vacant by Ross Chastain.
 Koch's company FilterTime was announced as a sponsor of the team.
 On January 31, 2019, Koch stepped down from the ride to focus on his FilterTime business after it was announced that Chastain was returning to the team.
 Koch continued his driver coaching in 2019, working with Harrison Burton.